Treatment

 Bone Grafts in Spine Surgery

-Spinal fusion is one of the most common surgeries performed in the neck or back.
-The basic idea is to fuse together painfulor unstable bones in the spine so that they heal into a single, solid bone.
-For bones to fuse or heal together, additional bone is needed.
-This additional bone is called a bone graft.
+Spinal fusion is one of the most common surgeries performed on the neck or back.
+The basic idea is to fuse together painful or unstable bones in the spine so that they heal into a single, solid bone.

-• Stability so bone can form.
-Therefore, screws, rods, and/or plates are used to aid in fusion.
+- Stability during the process of fusion.
+Therefore, screws, rods, and/or plates are used to hold the bones still.

-• Cells that can make bone, proteins to stimulate bone, and a scaffold to which bone can attach.
+- Cells that can make bone, proteins to stimulate bone, and a scaffold on which bone can be built.
 If a bone graft material has all of these properties, it can successfully make bone.
 If it lacks one or more of these properties, the bone graft material must be combined with other graft materials.

 There are many bone graft options available today.
 The graft or combination of grafts that will work best for you depends on which section of your spine needs to be fused, your age, and your general health.
 Your surgeon will discuss your options with you.